How many foreign troops are in Afghanistan?

 International troops were sent to Afghanistan by the Western military alliance Nato after the Taliban were ousted in 2001 following the 9/11 attacks in the United States.
-Most foreign forces are scheduled to leave by the end of this year.

-How many Nato troops are there?
+How many foreign troops are in Afghanistan now?

-How successful has the mission been?
+How successful has the international mission been?

 That depends on how you look at it.